 He also became First Chairman of the highly-important National Defence Commission, with his late father promoted to "eternal chairman".
 His grandfather Kim Il-sung, who died in 1994, is the country's "Eternal President".

-Details of Kim's early life are scant.
+Details of Kim Jong-un's early life are scant.
 Born in 1983 or early 1984, he is reported to have gone to school in Switzerland and later studied at Kim Il-sung University in North Korea.